goravel/docs/ORM/getting-started.md

 // SELECT * FROM `users` ORDER BY `users`.`id` LIMIT 1;
 ```

 Sometimes you may wish to perform some other action if no results are found.
-The `FindOr` and `FirstOr` methods will return a single model instance or, if no results are found, execute the given closure.
+The `FirstOr` method will return a single model instance or, if no results are found, execute the given closure.
 You can set values to model in closure:

 ```go
 facades.Orm().Query().Where("name", "first_user").FirstOr(&user, func() error {